Stratified ice terrain – 50 shades of blue

 Do not forget to slice of the outer layer of your styrofoam sheet.
 Paint does not stick well on it.

 I cut out the rough shape of the ice block by moving it “freehand” along the hot wire.
 While cutting the main shape, I tilted the styrofoam randomly up, down, left and right (pic.2).
-From the beginning on, I wanted to have a jagged look on the sides of the ice.
+I wanted to have a jagged look on the sides of the ice.

 Now comes the tedious part.